kaya-rao/kaya-rao/README.md

  <br/>

  ## About Me:
 Hi, this is Kaya!
 I am a graduate student at Northeastern University majoring in Computer Science.
-I am actively seeking for SDE internship for 2024.
+I am actively seeking for SDE 2025 Newgras and internships for 2025 Spring.

 I am passionate about web application development, with expertise in both front-end (JavaScript, React) and back-end (Node.js, Java).
 Coming from a background in physics equipped me with an analytical mind to solve problems effectively.
 Besides that, I’m eager to learn new technologies and frameworks!